dlcs/protagonist/docs/rfcs/019-presentation-dlcs.md

 * Do we want a batch patch at customer level?
 It's currently at space level, which I think is fine but could result in multiple calls.
 * Is `"manifests"` the correct name?
 Or is `"appMetadata"` with a key enough?
 * Above SQL examples assume jsonb, should we consider `text[]` or separate table?
+  * Do we need to consider whether EF supports querying regardless of what approach we use?